This printed article is located at http://telechoice.listedcompany.com/corporate.html

 Our Investor Relations team manages investor relations and has arranged a series of events during the year to brief the media and investment analysts on our performance.

-For the release of the respective quarterly and year-end results, the announcement is first released via SGXNET together with our press release.
+For the release of the respective quarterly and year-end results, the announcement is first released via SGXNET.
 Thereafter, the media and investor analysts meet with Management for briefing(s) within the ambit of our SGXNET announcements to ensure that there is fair and non-selective disclosure of information.

 We support the Code 2012's principle to encourage greater shareholders' participation at general meetings of shareholders.
 Separate resolutions are proposed on each separate issue at our general meetings.
 To enhance transparency in the voting process, the Company has implemented poll voting for all resolutions tabled at its general meetings.
-A registered shareholder is entitled to vote in person or by appointing up to two proxies to attend and vote at our general meetings.
-The Company's Articles of Association do not allow shareholders to vote in absentia at general meetings, except through the appointment of a proxy or proxies to cast their vote in their stead.
-Hence, our shareholders have the opportunity to direct any queries regarding the resolutions proposed to be passed to our Directors and Management who are present at our general meetings.
+A registered shareholder who is not a relevant intermediary may appoint not more than two proxies to attend and vote at our general meetings.
+A registered shareholder who is a relevant intermediary may appoint more than two proxies to attend and vote at our general meetings, but each proxy must be appointed to exercise the rights attached to a different share or shares held by such shareholder.
 Our external auditors are also invited to be present at our AGMs to assist our Directors in answering questions from our shareholders relating to the conduct of the audit and the preparation and content of the auditors' report.

 Since FY04, the Board has set a benchmark to declare and pay annual dividends of at least 30% of our annual net profit after tax, subject to the Group's earnings, cash flow and capital requirements.
-Our Company has consistently managed to perform this benchmark in the last few financial years.
+Our Company has consistently managed to adhere to this benchmark.

 Financial and other information (including news releases and SGXNET announcements) are made available on our website at http://www.telechoice.com.sg, which is updated on a regular basis.